Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Imaginary Eigenvalues of Quantum Liouvillians and Stable Synchronization

 \begin{thm} The following condition is necessary and sufficient for the existence of an eigenstate $\rho$ with purely imaginary eigenvalue $\ii \lambda$, $\sL \rho = \ii \lambda \rho, \ \lambda \in \R.$

 \end{thm} The necessity direction of the proof in Appx. \ref{proof:Thm1} is a consequence taking the polar decomposition of $\rho = AR$ and then showing that the unitary part, $A$, must satisfy the stated conditions, while the positive-semidefinite part, $R$, satisfies $\sL[R] = 0$ and is thus a proper NESS.
 The sufficiency direction can be obtained by rearranging Eqs. (\ref{eq:Thm1.2}) and (\ref{eq:Thm1.3}) and does not require that $A$ be unitary.
+Note that we have solved for the eigenmode in terms of $A$ and $\rho_\infty$.
 We also emphasize that the necessity of the conditions in Th.
 1 does not hold for infinite-dimensional systems (e.g. bosons), but the sufficiency does.
-From this theorem we can also obtain alternative necessary conditions for the existence of a purely imaginary eigenvalue.
+From this theorem, we can also obtain alternative necessary conditions for the existence of a purely imaginary eigenvalue.